A study conducted in the United States determined the health benefits of raspberry for glucose control in individuals with prediabetes.

 The importance of diet and lifestyle in glucose control

-Red raspberries are rich sources of anthocyanins and dietary fibre
+Red raspberries are rich sources of anthocyanins and dietary fiber

 Red raspberries showed benefits for prediabetes